flipkart-incubator/flux/README.md

 Changelog can be viewed in CHANGELOG.md file

 ## License
-Phantom is licensed under : The Apache Software License, Version 2.0.
+Flux is licensed under : The Apache Software License, Version 2.0.
 Here is a copy of the license (http://www.apache.org/licenses/LICENSE-2.0.txt)